 BUSES & TRAMS

-General public transport information can be found at www.travelsouthyorkshire.com
+General public transport information including bus timetables and network maps can be found at www.travelsouthyorkshire.com

 Hackney Carriage ‘black cabs’ can be hailed in the street and are plentiful, especially in the city centre.
 Private hire cars are slightly cheaper but must be booked, either by phone or on a smartphone app.
 The principle private hire taxi companies in Sheffield are City Taxis, Network Taxis and Uber.